ocaes/lesotho-geospatial-dashboards/README.md

 The portal brings together independently developed dashboards into a single, intuitive interface, enabling policymakers, researchers, practitioners, and the public to easily access authoritative spatial intelligence.

+## Features

+The portal features an interactive, event-driven interface that updates dynamically in response to user inputs without page reloads.
+Users can navigate via scroll-based controls, filter and query dashboards in real time, and interact with category selectors to modify displayed geospatial content instantaneously.
+The system provides immediate visual feedback and maintains responsive performance across devices.
+An asynchronous feedback module supports form submission with confirmation, enhancing user engagement and system interactivity.

 🌍 **Live Portal:**
 https://ocaes.github.io/lesotho-geospatial-dashboards/